Welcome to the Guelph Minor Hockey Association (GMHA) Skating School Program in partnership with Janet Gibson.

 Each level is geared toward progressive development, building from one program to the next, to ensure each player continues to develop by being in the most appropriate skating/hockey environment.
 Details on each level are provided below.

-There will be three 50 minute sessions available to enroll in, with all lessons on Saturday mornings in the following time slots:
+There will be two 50 minute sessions available to enroll in, with all lessons on Saturday mornings in the following time slots:

 Within each of these three 50 minute sessions, all three levels of programs will be offered.

 All sessions will take place at the University of Guelph - Red Rink.